elysium-suite/aeacus/README.md

 	- Put your **README data** in `ReadMe.conf`.
 	- Use `./aeacus forensics 3` to create three Forensic Question files on the Desktop of the main user.
+	- Use `./aeacus forensics 4` to create four Forensic Question files on the Desktop of the main user.

 2. **Check that your config is valid.**